 Yes, huskies can eat eggs.
 Eggs serve well as a healthy nutritious treat or mixed into their food.
-While eggs are safe for all dogs to eat, we must consider individual intolerances, so always test a small amount first.
+While eggs are safe for all dogs to eat, not all dogs will like or tolerate them.

 Personally, I prefer giving half an egg every now and then as a high-value reward when carrying out training.

 Adding a cooked egg to their mealtimes is also a good option, but you need to think about calories.
 Eggs are no doubt healthy, but moderation is key with anything extra we give other than regular food.

 The last thing you want to do is disrupt your husky’s appetite by giving him or her too much food or too many treats.

 Can Huskies Eat Raw Eggs or Cooked Only?